mina-fayazi/FullStackOpen/part1/README.md

 ### 1.7: Unicafe, step 2
 - Add additional statistics to the Unicafe feedback app.
 Display the total feedback count, average score, and positive feedback percentage.

+### 1.8: Unicafe, step 3
+- Extract the statistics into a separate `Statistics` component.

+### 1.9: Unicafe, step 4
+- Display "No feedback given" when no feedback has been gathered, otherwise show feedback statistics.